-An agency provider (AP) of an Employer or individual provider (IP) who is deemed to be an employee of the State of Washington who becomes a Participant in the Plan as provided in the "Participation" section of this document.
+An agency provider (AP) of an Employer or individual provider (IP) who is deemed to be an employee of the State of Washington, or other Consumer Directed Employer.

 Participation Date

 The first day of the calendar month following the date an IP or AP completes a six-month period of eligibility service.